 Do Parents’ Assets Affect Financial Aid?

 Both parent and student-owned assets can have an impact on financial aid eligibility.
-However, generally-speaking, parent assets have a more limited impact because parents are expected to contribute a smaller proportion of their wealth to pay for their child’s college education.
-The SAI assumes parents should use up to 5.64% of their unprotected assets (those assets counted by FAFSA) to help their child pay for college.
-Furthermore, the FAFSA formula protects a portion of parents’ non retirement assets, so these may have even less of an impact.
+However, generally speaking, parent assets have a more limited impact because parents are expected to contribute a smaller proportion of their wealth to pay for their child’s college education.
+The SAI assumes that parents should use up to 5.64% of their assets (those counted by the FAFSA) to help their child pay for college.

 How Much do Student Assets Affect FAFSA?